mixophrygian/ct-blog/tasks.md

 #Project Roadmap

 2/22:
+  -can't create a new entry in mobile safari?
+  -lock onboarding so no vertical scrolling can happen!
+Marilyn monroe moment lol
   -Restore smooth scrolling to long pages?
   -Try to hide safari bottom bar and top bar...
   -Add slick af pre-onboarding animation. -small fade in with title / logo?